davidrosenberg/mlcourse/learning-objectives.md

 - Be able to give the chain rule in terms of partial derivatives, and explain in terms of a computation graph.
 - Be able to work out partials using a computation graph, and give the partials returns by backwards method of a node.
 - Explain the role of topological sort in backprop.

+# Week 13 (4/25/2018)

+### 13a: K-means
+- Be able to give pseudocode for k-means (i.e. an intuitive explanation).
+- Understand the importance of standardizing in k-means.
+- Be able to give the k-means objective formally.
+- Be able to summarize we can say about the k-means solution -- i.e. each iteration the objective does not increase, but we can converge to local optimum.
+- Be able to describe k-means++ initialization.

+### 13b: Gaussian Mixture Models
+- Be able to set up the GMM probelm (multinomial distribution on z, Gaussian x|z).
+- Be able to give and factorize the joint density p(x,z) for this problem.
+- Be able to give pseudocode for the EM Algorithm for GMM (as in slide 29).
+- Be able to state the relationship of EM for GMM to k-means.

+### 13c: EM-algorithm:
+- Be able to set up problem (in terms of observed Xs, unobserved Zs, and parameter theta).
+- Be able to state Jensen's inequality, and define KL divergence (prereqs for ELBO).
+- Be able to give EM algorithm pseudocode (as in slide 27).
+- Explain how we can compute the two arg maxes needed in this algorithm (i.e. using bound on KL divergence).
+- Be able to show that EM gives monotonically increasing likelihood.
+- Be able to summarize variations on EM, including generalied EM (address optimization in "M" step), and restriction to a set Q of distributions (addressing optimization in "E" step).